HAF programme

 Your child can join the HAF programme if all of these apply:

-- They get benefits-related free school meals
+- they receive benefits-related free school meals

-- You live in Enfield or your child goes to school in Enfield
+- you live in Enfield or your child goes to school in Enfield

-- They are in reception to year 11
+- they are in Reception to Year 11

 Additional needs